Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in Education is composed of the following Specialty Sections:

-The specialty sections of Frontiers in Education welcome submission of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review, Technology Report, Code, Specialty Grand Challenge, Empirical Study, Evaluation, Policy Brief, Curriculum, Instruction and and Pedagogy.
+The specialty sections of Frontiers in Education welcome submission of the following article types: Book Review, Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Protocols, Review, Systematic Review, Technology Report, Code, Specialty Grand Challenge, Empirical Study, Evaluation, Policy Brief, Curriculum, Instruction and and Pedagogy.

 When submitting a manuscript to Frontiers in Education, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.